-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon PowerShot SX50 HS are two digital cameras that were revealed to the public, respectively, in March 2016 and September 2012.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon PowerShot SX50 HS are two digital cameras that were announced, respectively, in March 2016 and September 2012.
 The 1300D is a DSLR, while the SX50 is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and a 1/2.3-inch (SX50) sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the SX50 provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1300D has a resolution of 17.9 megapixels, whereas the SX50 provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Canon SX50.
+An illustration of the physical size and weight of the Canon 1300D and the Canon SX50 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SX50 is notably smaller (18 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the SX50 are weather-sealed.